KLayout/klayout/macbuild/ReadMe.md

    [-m|--make <option>] : option passed to 'make'                                        | '--jobs=4'
    [-d|--debug]         : enable debug mode build                                        | disabled
-   [-c|--checkcom]      : check command-line and exit without building                   | disabled [-y|--deploy]        : deploy executables and dylibs including Qt's Frameworks        | disabled [-Y|--DEPLOY]        : deploy executables and dylibs for those who built KLayout      | disabled
+   [-c|--checkcom]      : check command-line and exit without building                   | disabled [-y|--deploy]        : deploy executables and dylibs, including Qt's Frameworks       | disabled [-Y|--DEPLOY]        : deploy executables and dylibs for those who built KLayout      | disabled
                         : from the source code and use the tools in the same machine     | : !
 After confirmation of the successful build of 'klayout.app', |